rbolado98/weddingplanner/README.md

-Here’s a comprehensive README.md for your Wedding Planner system, tailored to the components you’ve shared:

-⸻

 💍 Wedding Planner App

 A full-stack web application to plan and manage wedding events.
 This platform allows users to create wedding events, manage guest lists (RSVP, invites, waitlist), handle registries, and collaborate using a clean user interface and robust backend services.